IN DEFENSE OF DELIA: A SANGAMON NOVEL

 TALES IN FIRELIGHT AND SHADOW

 Contains “Three Sisters of Ring Island” by Patricia Stoltey

-Anthology available in e-book
+Anthology available in ebook and paperback

 “Tales in Firelight and Shadow is a collection of short stories by well-known and fresh new writers of fantasy, speculative and science fiction, retelling folktales from many lands and cultures.
 Award-winning authors present challenging new twists on familiar tales: James Morrow’s museum curator and his university professor daughter discover the ultimate answer to the human condition; Mary Turzillo’s talking cat rats on a legendary illusionist; and Tenea D. Johnson’s fairies deal with the dream dolls of nightmare.